 There are close links between Coventry and the rest of the West Midlands and Warwickshire.
-This includes both Local Authorities and Local Enterprise Partnerships, and on-going discussions have taken place on a number of key issues, including housing and economic growth.
+This includes both Local Authorities, and Local Enterprise Partnerships and the West Midlands Combined Authority, and on-going discussions have taken place on a number of key issues, including housing and economic growth.
 The Council will work with these neighbouring authorities and organisations to ensure that cross boundary infrastructure issues are addressed to help deliver growth and development in the area.